-Sydney tollroads have cashless tolling, that is, they only accept payment electronically.
-Major directional signs leading to a cashless tollroad have the words “TOLL E e” in black letters on a yellow patch.
+Sydney tollroads are cashless, meaning that they only accept payment by electronic tag or pass.
+Major directional signs leading to a cashless tollroad have the words "TOLLE e" in black letters on a yellow patch.

 You will need either an electronic tag1 or an electronic pass2 to pay your tolls on a cashless tollroad.
 If you do not have a tag, you can obtain a toll pass before you leave home or up to 3 days after you use a cashless tollroad.

-It is worth getting a tag even if you visit Sydney, Melbourne or Brisbane just a few times a year as tags are accepted on all toll roads in Australia.
-Passes are usually only valid for up to 30 days in one city.
+As all Australian tollroads are cashless, it is worth getting a tag even if you visit Sydney, Melbourne or Brisbane just a few times a year.

 Open an account today